jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

 * Enter the command "test1".
 The test for the expected content on the admin login page will pass, but the other 7 tests will fail.

 ### Admin Shared Links
 Edit the file app/views/admins/shared/_links.html.erb.
-Remove the "Sign up" link, because this feature is disabled for admins.
+Remove the "Sign up" link and the entire if statement containing this link.
+This feature is disabled for admins.

 ### User Login Page
 * Now it's time to provide access to the admin login page through the user login page.